How can Water Level Monitoring Systems make homes smart?

 Fourth, prevent damage to the pressure tubing (commonly caused by kids, pets, lawn mowers).
 Damage to the pressure tubing can cause inaccurate readings from your cistern or tank.
 Even a small hole in the air tubing will cause low or zero pressure readings.
 If you have damaged your tubing or pressure chamber, reach out to our support team at support.paremtech.com.

-PTLevel Cistern Level Monitor for all weather
+Weather-Resistant PTLevel Liquid Level Monitor

 And finally, change your batteries every 2 years.
 PTLevel monitors rely on batteries to function, and these batteries do not need to be changed often, only about once every 2 years.
 Your ptdevices.com account will indicate when your batteries are low, but it’s always good to have a new set of batteries on hand (4xAA).